Judicate of Cagliari: The first judges

 The first giudice well known to history is Torchitorio I of the Lacon-Gunale family.
 His birth name was Orzocco, Torchitorio being a dynastic name.
 The first ruling dynasty, the Lacon-Gunale, probably arose from the merger of two families, the Lacon and the Gunale (or Unale).
 Perhaps in honor of two members of these families (Salusio de Lacon and Torchitorio de Gunale) all rulers of Cagliari traditionally adopted a moniker added to their birth name, alternating between Salusio and Torchitorio.
 Torchitorio I was judge at a time when Western monasticism was being introduced into Sardinia as part of the Gregorian reform of the Papacy.
 Cagliari, like the other giudicati, was placed under papal and Pisan authority.
 Torchitorio was a sponsor of the monks of Monte Cassino who were arriving on the island to bring economic, technological, and religious renewal.
 Torchitorio succeeded in having his son succeed him around 1089, when Constantine I appeared with the title of rex et iudex Caralitanus: "King and Judge of Cagliari."

 Among the traditions of these early giudici was that of confirming one of one's predecessor's acts, usually donations of land or grants of privileges.
 Constantine II patronised the monasteries founded by monks from Saint-Victor in Marseille.
-However, surging Pisan religious houses came into conflict the Provençal monasteries, while the archbishop of Cagliari came into conflict with not only the archbishop of Pisa, but also Constantine.
+However, surging Pisan religious houses came into conflict with the Provençal monasteries, while the archbishop of Cagliari came into conflict with not only the archbishop of Pisa, but also Constantine.
 Nevertheless, the 1150s saw restoration and renovation of sacred art and edifices.
 Along with Gonario II of Torres and Comita I of Gallura, Constantine pledged fidelity to the archbishop of Pisa.
 All this suggests strong allegiance to the reformed papacy despite the still near-autonomous status of Cagliari at the time.